 - the proportion of entrepreneurial income defined as earned income

 - other taxable welfare benefits, such as unemployment, sickness and parental allowances.

 Based on gross income and the deductions thereof, taxable income is defined separately in both state and municipal taxation.
 The level of tax is based on the type of income, tax rates, and additional charges comparable to taxation.

 Income under state taxation is subject to progressive state income tax.
 The level of tax is based on the progressive state income tax scale.

 Income under municipal taxation is subject to municipal income tax, the level of which is based on the municipal tax rate.
 Each municipality is responsible for annually determining their respective tax rates.
 In 2020, the municipal tax rates range between 17.00% and 23.50%.
 The average municipal tax rate is 19.97%.

 Members of the Evangelical Lutheran Church and the Orthodox Church are subject to church tax.
 Each parish is responsible for annually determining their respective tax rates.
 In 2020, the church tax rates range between 1.00% and 2.20%.

 Health insurance contribution

 The health insurance contribution is paid to the Social Insurance Institution of Finland Kela.
 These contributions consist of the medical care insurance payment and the earned income insurance payment.

 Unemployment insurance premiums and pension contributions are paid from earned income.
-In 2018, the unemployment insurance premium is set at 1.9% and the pension contribution at 6.35% of earned income.
-The pension contribution is set at 7.85% of earned income for individuals over the age of 53.
+In 2020, the unemployment insurance premium is set at 1.25% and the pension contribution at 7.15% of earned income.
+The pension contribution is set at 8.65% of earned income for individuals at the age of 53-62 years.
 Based on gross income, these payments are deductible and not included in the withholding tax rate determined in the tax card.
 The payments can be deducted from income tax.